 These contained a provisional exhibition area on the first floor, where part of the collection was put on display, enlarged learning workshops and offices, a conference hall, documentation centre and other exhibition spaces for exhibitions and events.

 In September 2017, the restoration was finally completed and the entire collection found its new home on the second and third floors.
 At present, there are around 150 works in the collection: copies of classical masterpieces in plaster or resin, architectural models and original contemporary sculptures and obejcts of Italian design.

 The rooms are permanent, the layout is still provisional.

 On 29 May 2018, the Museum celebrated its 25th birthday.
 Many of the people who helped to make the museum what it is today were present.
 Tributes were paid to Roberto Farroni, director of the Museum from 2002 to 2011.

-The Museum has been part of the Direzione Regionale dei Musei delle Marche del Ministero per i beni e le attività culturali e per il turismo since 23 December 2014.
+The Museum has been part of the Direzione Regionale dei Musei delle Marche del Ministero della Cultura since 23 December 2014.

-Since 13 July 2017, the President of the Museo Omero, Aldo Grassini, has been a member of the Working Group, set up by the Direzione Musei del Mibact, for the formulation of measures aimed at overcoming cultural, cognitive and psycho-sensory barriers in the places of culture in the Ministry’s charge.
+Since 13 July 2017, the President of the Museo Omero, Aldo Grassini, has been a member of the Working Group, which was set up by the Direzione Musei del Ministero della Cultura, to formulate measures aimed at overcoming cultural, cognitive and psycho-sensory barriers in the places of culture in the Ministry’s charge.
 (Executive decree of 27 June 2017).
 The group drew up the Guidelines for drafting the Architectural Barrier Elimination Plan (P.E.B.A) issued on 6 July 2018.

 On 20 August 2018, the Museo Omero was nominated as a body qualified to train teachers as set out in Ministerial Directive 170/2016 of the MIUR, Dipartimento per il sistema educativo di istruzione e di formazione, Direzione generale per il personale scolastico.